-Employee Social Security Payroll Tax Deferral: What Employers Need to Know
+Employee Social Security Payroll Tax Deferral: What You Need to Know

 The Department of Treasury and Internal Revenue Service issued guidance on Friday, August 28th on implementing the Presidential Memorandum issued on Aug.
 8, 2020, allowing employers to defer withholding and payment of the employee’s portion of the Social Security tax if the employee’s wages are below a certain amount.